skepfusky/art-and-biro-comic-remastered/README.md

 </a>

 <p align="center">
-  My attempt at recreating the <a href="https://www.artbirocomic.com">artbirocomic.com</a> site written in Nuxt.
+  My attempt at recreating the <a href="https://www.artbirocomic.com">artbirocomic.com</a> site written in Next.js.
 </p>

 ## Disclaimer

 This is not a source code or a one-to-one copy of the site whatsoever.
-This is just an attempt to update the website using the Vue.js framework since it wasn't updated since 2021.
+This is just an attempt to update the website using the React library since it wasn't updated since 2021.

 ## Problems